Human trafficking in Qatar: Prevention (2009)

 The government worked with labor attachés from South Asian countries to resolve cases of labor disputes via conflict mediation.
 However, Qatar restricted foreign government access to its nationals after labor concerns were raised.
 Qatar has a national plan of action to address trafficking in persons, but did not publicly disseminate the plan or take steps to implement it during the reporting period.
 The government did not undertake any public awareness campaigns aimed at reducing the demand for commercial sex acts in Qatar, but the government did utilize public awareness campaigns, involving radio, television, newspapers, and sermons at mosques, targeting citizens traveling to known child sex tourism destinations abroad.
 The Qatari government ratified the 2000 UN TIP Protocol in April 2009.

+Prevention (2024–2025)

+Qatar focused its prevention efforts on drafting long-term strategies and enhancing international cooperation to address the root causes of forced labor.

+National Action Plan: The government reported drafting a new anti-trafficking National Action Plan, structured around the four 'P' pillars: Prevention, Protection, Prosecution, and Partnership (Cooperation).

+Addressing Debt Bondage: Efforts were maintained to ensure migrant workers do not incur exploitative recruitment debts prior to arrival, recognizing this as a critical vulnerability leading to forced labor.

+International Cooperation: The government enhanced technical cooperation with international bodies, such as the International Labour Organization (ILO), focusing on strengthening enforcement mechanisms against labor law violations.